Freeway Face-Off

-The Freeway Face-Off is an ice hockey rivalry between the National Hockey League (NHL)'s Anaheim Ducks and Los Angeles Kings.
+The Freeway Face-Off is a National Hockey League (NHL) rivalry between the Anaheim Ducks and Los Angeles Kings.
 The series takes its name from the massive freeway system in the greater Los Angeles metropolitan area, the home of both teams; one could travel from one team's arena to the other simply by traveling along Interstate 5.
-The term is akin to the Freeway Series, which refers to meetings between the Los Angeles metropolitan area's Major League Baseball teams, the Dodgers and the Angels.
+The term is akin to the Freeway Series, which refers to meetings between the Los Angeles Angels and Los Angeles Dodgers of Major League Baseball (MLB).

 History

 The Kings and Ducks are rivals due to geographic proximity.
 The two teams are situated in the same metropolitan area and share a television market.
 The rivalry started with the Ducks' inaugural season in 1993–94 and has since continued.

 The Kings' first appearance in the Stanley Cup Final came in 1993.
 As of the end of the 2022–23 season, they have reached the Stanley Cup playoffs 32 times in franchise history (13 appearances since the Ducks joined the NHL), and won the Stanley Cup in 2012 and 2014.
 The Ducks have made the playoffs 14 times, reaching the Stanley Cup Final twice – in 2003 and winning in 2007.
 The Kings and the Ducks did not meet in the playoffs until the 2014 Stanley Cup playoffs.

 Ducks fans have done the same for away games at the Kings' home ice, Crypto.com Arena.
 Games between the two teams are often very physical, typically including multiple fights and penalties.
 The rivalry was showcased for the NHL premiere at the O2 Arena in London at the start of the 2007–08 season with two games between the teams.
 The Ducks and Kings split both games 4–1 each.
 The Kings won the first game and the Ducks won the second game.
 It was also showcased as part of a 2014 NHL Stadium Series match at Dodger Stadium in Los Angeles, where Anaheim reigned victorious in a 3–0 shutout.

 The rivalry was further heated during the 2010 NHL entry draft, which was hosted by the Kings at Staples Center (renamed Crypto.com Arena in 2021).
 When the Ducks took the stage to announce Cam Fowler as their first-round, 12th overall pick, the audience predominantly consisting of Kings fans, let out boos.

 Prior to 2007, there was no official name for the regular season meetings between the Ducks and Kings.
 The "Freeway Face-off" name was chosen by a poll of 12,000 local ice hockey fans.
 Other names being considered were "Freeze-way Series" and "Ice-5 Series."